 - Blank DVD,

-This disables AutoPlay popups in case you insert a blank disc or connect an external or removable device such as USB Flash Disks or external hard drives with some of the listed content on them.
+This disables AutoPlay popups in case you insert a blank disc or connect an external or removable device such as USB flash drives or external hard drives with some of the listed content on them.

-Finally, select your preferred action for Software and games.
-To prevent potential malware from running automatically, I recommend just opening the folder or taking no action at all - you can launch installed games via Start menu and install software using Windows Explorer (just double-click the CD/DVD drive and automatic actions run).
+Then select your preferred action for Software and games.
+To prevent potential malware from running automatically, I recommend just opening the folder or taking no action at all - you can launch installed games from Start menu or Start screen, and install software using Windows/File Explorer (just double-click the CD/DVD drive and automatic actions run).

 Click Save to apply changes.